shuaib88/Basic-Website/README.md

 # Basic Website

-(This website)[https://mpcs53001.cs.uchicago.edu/~ahmed1/SoundCloud/HomePage/Final.html] shows basic web development skills.
+[This website](https://mpcs53001.cs.uchicago.edu/~ahmed1/SoundCloud/HomePage/Final.html) shows basic web development skills.
 It is backed by a mySQL database with dummy data for users, songs, playlists and other items needed.

 Users can create a new username/password.
 Manage their account and items that are written to the database.

 ## SoundCloud Directory

-This directory contains all the html, php, SQL, cs and config files.
+This directory contains all the HTML, PHP, SQL, CSS and config files.

 ## FreshData